-October 25, 2012, Posted by admin in News, Notes, Tourist Attractions & Destinations, Travel & Tourism, Veneto, Venezia
+October 25, 2012, News, Notes, Tourist Attractions & Destinations, Travel & Tourism, Veneto, Venezia

 This is indeed a novel guide to Venice.
 More precisely a thriller that guides you through Venice highlighting mysterious details and layers of history like a novel guide to the city.